 Area – Half a field.
 9v8.
-A functional phase of play.
-The blue team set up in a 1-3-5 and reds set up as a 3-2-3.
+An active phase of play.
+The blue team set up in a 1-3-5, and the reds set up as a 3-2-3.
 The wing-backs for the blue team are wearing yellow pennies.
 The opposition red full-backs are holding a yellow and blue cone.
-When the ball is played to one of them, they hold up a cone.
-If they hold up a yellow cone, the wing-back defends etc
+They hold up a cone when the ball is played to one of them.
+If they hold up a yellow cone, the wing-back defends, etc

 Awareness.
 The backline always has numbers up.
 Communication.
 Game plan understanding.
 Defensive slide.
 The transition from defending to attacking.
 Stay compact.

 To protect the wing-backs in a 1-3-5-2.
 Wing-backs can get exploited in the system if we do not have a plan.

 Game understanding when we are defending.

 Instill confidence and concede fewer goals with a compact back five.

 The weak side wing-back understands they must get behind the ball, stay compact.